 - Email: firstname.lastname@example.org

 Posters will be placed in an open forum for roughly 1 hour during the event (typically there are 2-3 separate poster sessions during the Forum).
-During the hour long time slot, students will stand next to their poster and answer questions from other students and faculty members in attendance.
+Within that Poster Session, presenters will be scheduled for a 20-minute presentation of their poster.

 Upon check-in, poster presenters will receive their poster easel assignment number.